dimitri-nicolo/calico/master/networking/dual-tor.md

 This how-to guide uses the following features:

-**BGPPeer** resource with:
+**BGPPeer** resource with these fields:
-- sourceAddress field
+- sourceAddress
-- failureDetectionMode field
+- failureDetectionMode
-- restartMode field
+- restartMode
-- maxRestartTime field
+- maxRestartTime
-- birdGatewayMode field
+- birdGatewayMode

 ### Concepts

 #### Dual ToR (Top of Rack) routing

-There are infinitely many ways to connect {{site.prodname}} nodes to an infrastructure fabric, such that the fabric propagates the workload routes from each node to all of the other nodes.
+There are many ways to connect {{site.prodname}} nodes to an infrastructure fabric, such that the fabric propagates the workload routes from each node to all of the other nodes.
 For the purposes of this guide we cut that possibility space down a little by making three basic assumptions:

 1. There is a BGP speaker per rack, that all of the nodes in the rack peer with, and that provides connection to other racks and to the outside world.
 We call this the Top of